 - Simple or complex, you can give any math problem a Frog Prince ambience by using Frog Counters.
-See more options at the bottom of this page.

 In general, I think that there are three kinds of curriculum connections we can make, whether for a theme or for a piece of literature.

 First, there are natural connections.
 “The Frog Prince” naturally makes you think about how people feel toward frogs, and about promises, and about frogs in general.